Amazon SEO Strategy: 7 Essential Steps for Success

 Product Title

-A well-constructed title typically includes:
+A well-built title usually includes:

 - Brand name